 Each pair of homologous chromosomes.

-A new mixture of genetic material is created.
+A new mixture of genetic material.

-Random separation of the homologous chromosomes.
+The random separation of the homologous chromosomes.

 The production of sperm cells.

-The production of mature egg cells, or ova.
+The production of mature egg cells.